-Table 2 contains summary statistics on reader characteristics.
-On average, 40% of readers are men, although the extreme values show considerable divergence, with some magazines being read almost exclusively by either gender.
-A slight plurality of readers are "prime age" as advertisers call people aged 30-49 years, constituting almost 40% of all readers.
-Over a third of all readers have a monthly household income above 2,500 Euros, which is well above the average household income in Germany of 1,363 Euros in 2002 (BDP, 2004).
+30-49 years, constituting almost 40% of all readers.
+Over a third of all readers have a monthly household income above 2,500 euros, which is well above the average household income in Germany of 1,363 euros in 2002 (BDP 2004).

-Table 2 also provides data on constructed variables which we use to measure homogeneity of magazine readers.
-These are values of the Herfindahl Hirschmann Index (HHI) for each demographic.
+Table 2 also provides data on constructed variables that we use to measure homogeneity of magazine readers.
+These are values of the Herfindahl- Hirschman Index (HHI) for each demographic.
 The HHI is the sum, across categories, of squared values of each demographic variable.
-HHI values closer to 1 indicate greater homogeneity, while values closer to 0 indicate greater diversity of characteristics.
+HHI values closer to 1 indicate greater homogeneity, whereas values closer to 0 indicate greater diversity of characteristics.
 Gender appears to have the highest concentration on average, but concentration by gender also varies the most of all three demographic variables.
 Finally, Table 2 indicates that 41% of readers at the average magazine were regular Internet users, as measured by the ShareOnline variable.

-The two measures of the advent of the Internet - Website and Share-Online - are critical components of our empirical analysis.
+The two measures of the advent of the Internet-Website and ShareOnline-are critical components of our empirical analysis.
 We emphasize the fact that there is considerable cross-sectional and temporal variation in these measures, which permits us to identify the effects of the advent of the Internet.
-In particular, the fraction of magazines with a companion website has increased from about 20% to almost 50% over the twelve-year sample period.
+In particular, the fraction of magazines with a companion website has increased from about 20% to almost 50% over the 12-year sample period.
 Internet use by consumers has grown more rapidly over this period, from 3% to about 70%.
 Interestingly, in the early years of the sample there was a greater likelihood of a magazine having a website than of its median reader being a regular Internet user, but the reverse was true by the end of the period.
 This slower growth in magazine websites is possibly due to a resistance by some publishers to give away their content online and potentially cannibalize their print editions.

-3 Empirical Approach
+3. Empirical Approach

-3.1 Regression Specification
+3.1.
+Regression Specification

-Our goal is to estimate the relationship between the characteristics of magazine readers - and in particular, the potential for targeted advertising given these characteristics - and the willingness-to-pay by advertisers.
-The latter is represented by the equilibrium advertising rate at each magazine.10 As discussed in Section 1, magazines with larger market reach will naturally have higher advertising rates; moreover, the Internet has unambiguously reduced the market reach, and hence advertising rates, of print publications.
+Our goal is to estimate the relationship between the characteristics of magazine readers-and in particular, the potential for targeted advertising given these characteristics-and the willingness to pay by advertisers.
+The latter is represented by the equilibrium advertising rate at each magazine.10 As discussed in §1, magazines with larger market reach will naturally have higher advertising rates; moreover, the Internet has unambiguously reduced the market reach, and hence advertising rates, of print publications.
 In our data, for example, total magazine sales declined by 20% during the period 1998-2010.
 Our goal in this paper is not to explain the decline in magazine sales, but to examine how the advent of the Internet has affected the value of advertising adjusted for circulation.
-We therefore develop a model of advertising prices per-reader.
+We therefore develop a model of advertising prices per reader.
 Note that advertising rates in media industries are generally quoted as the price per thousand subscribers (ad rate relative to market reach), which implies that the total value from advertising is proportional to the number of readers.11